Gabriel Ebert

 Gabriel Ebert is an American stage actor and singer.
+In 2013, he received a Tony Award for his featured role as Mr. Wormwood in Matilda the Musical.

 Early life

 Ebert was born and raised in Colorado.
 He attended high school at the Denver School of the Arts and graduated from Juilliard.

 Career

 Ebert made his Broadway debut as the understudy for the role of Ken in John Logan's play Red in 2010, followed by the Broadway production of Kneehigh Theatre's Brief Encounter in 2010 as Stanley.

-Ebert is known for originating the role of Mr. Wormwood in the Broadway 2013 production of Matilda the Musical, for which he won the 2013 Tony Award for Best Featured Actor in a Musical.
+Ebert is known for originating the role of Mr. Wormwood in the 2013 Broadway production of Matilda the Musical, for which he won the 2013 Tony Award for Best Featured Actor in a Musical.
 Ebert's performance in Amy Herzog's 4000 Miles at Lincoln Center Theater as the character "Leo", the grandson of Mary Louise Wilson's Vera, won him an Obie Award in 2012.

 He starred as Robin Hood in The Heart of Robin Hood by David Farr in Winnipeg and Toronto in October 2014 to March 2015.

 He played the role of Max in the 2015 movie Ricki and the Flash.
-In the 2015 production of the Helen Edmundson stage adaption of Thérèse Raquin at the Roundabout Theater at Studio 54 he played Camille opposite Keira Knightley, Judith Light, and Matt Ryan.
+In the 2015 production of the Helen Edmundson stage adaptation of Thérèse Raquin at the Roundabout Theater at Studio 54 he played Camille opposite Keira Knightley, Judith Light, and Matt Ryan.

 In 2016, Ebert was cast in the pilot for the Amazon Video television program The Interestings.

+In 2020, he played the role of a gunnery officer in The Mandalorian.

+In 2025, he originated the role of Carter Smith in the Broadway debut of John Proctor Is the Villain.
+He received a nomination for Tony Award for Best Featured Actor in a Play.